qilinshuyuan/CocosPlayground/README.md

 This project is still in progress, welcome to contribute.

-To simplfy the development of this project, we use OpenTGX to handle the UI, Cameras, Joysticks, etc. If you want to know more about OpenTGX, please visit [OpenTGX](https://github.com/MrKylinGithub/OpenTGX).
+To simplify the development of this project, we use OpenTGX to handle the UI, Cameras, Joysticks, etc. If you want to know more about OpenTGX, please visit [OpenTGX](https://github.com/MrKylinGithub/OpenTGX).